PetoLau/jekyll-now/research.md

 ---

 ## PhD. thesis
 I am currently working on my dissertation (i.e. PhD. thesis) at the [Faculty of Informatics and Information Technologies](http://www.fiit.stuba.sk/en.html?page_id=749), Slovak University of Technology in Bratislava.
 My supervisor is associate professor [Mária Lucká](https://scholar.google.sk/citations?user=1bQwDSgAAAAJ&hl=sk&oi=ao).
-The theme of the thesis is about improving forecasting accuracy of electricity load by cluster analysis of consumers (or prosumers).
+The theme of the thesis is about improving forecasting accuracy of electricity load through the cluster analysis of consumers (or prosumers) and time series representations.
 I am focusing on three interesting areas of data mining:

   * **Time series analysis**
   * **Clustering**
   * **Forecasting and regression**

-The area of **time series analysis** consists of a research in (and also proposals of new) **representations** of time series, specifically efficient dimensionality reduction of time series of electricity consumption that will input to a clustering algorithm.
+The area of **time series analysis** consists of a research in (and also proposals of new) time series **representations**, specifically efficient dimensionality reduction of time series of electricity consumption that will input to a clustering algorithm.
 I developed my own **R** package called [**TSrepr**](https://CRAN.R-project.org/package=TSrepr) that involves various representations methods and is available on my GitHub repository: [github.com/PetoLau/TSrepr](https://github.com/PetoLau/TSrepr).

 The **clustering** task is about classification (clustering) consumers into more predictable (forecastable) groups of consumers.
 The challenge is to develop an algorithm that will be adaptable to a behavior of **multiple data streams** of electricity load.
-Results of clustering are then used in time series analysis and regression methods to improve forecasting accuracy of aggregate (global) or individual (end-consumer) electricity load.
-Results of clustering can be also used for smart grid monitoring and an extraction of typical patterns of electricity consumption.
+Results of clustering are then used in statistical time series analysis and regression methods to improve forecasting accuracy of aggregate (global) or individual (end-consumer) electricity load.
+Results of clustering can be also used for smart grid monitoring, anomaly (outlier) detection, and an extraction of typical patterns of electricity consumption.

 The research scope of the **forecasting and regression** part focuses on methods that will benefit the most from clustering of consumers.
 Forecasting and regression methods have to incorporate to a model a seasonality and a trend, and they have to be adaptable to a concept drift appearance.
 Here is a promising approach – **ensemble learning** that combines multiple forecasts from various forecasting and regression methods.

 #### Research papers
-You can read my research papers on [**Google Scholar**](https://scholar.google.sk/citations?user=1fEwHTkAAAAJ&hl=en) and [**ResearchGate**](https://www.researchgate.net/profile/Peter_Laurinec) (as is also mentioned in the [About me section](https://petolau.github.io/about)).
+You can read my research papers related to the thesis on [**Google Scholar**](https://scholar.google.sk/citations?user=1fEwHTkAAAAJ&hl=en) and [**ResearchGate**](https://www.researchgate.net/profile/Peter_Laurinec) (as is also mentioned in the [About me section](https://petolau.github.io/about)).

 ## Presented works
 Works (papers) that were presented by me at a conference, a workshop or a meetup are listed below.